 As of the date of this Prospectus, the Company owns two semi-submersible drilling rigs; WilPhoenix and WilHunter.
-WilPhoenix was built in 1982 and WilHunter was built in 1983.
-The rigs are typical rigs for drilling mid-water wells in the UK market, although they can also be used in other geographical regions.
+Both rigs are typical "workhorse" rigs used for drilling of oil and gas wells in the UK sector of the North Sea, although they can also be used in other geographical locations.